 Water valves can range from main water valve found near the water meter where water first enters your home to small individual fixture shutoff valves located just before the small supply tubes delivers water to faucets, toilets, or other appliances.
 Some of these valves are quite large, while others are quite small.
 Valves generally operate in one of two ways: either a solid internal part rotates to open and shut the flowing water or some kind of stem with a washer or seal "squeezes" down to seal the flow of water.

 01 of 06

-A ball valve is normally a rather large metal valve usually featuring a lever handle.
+A ball valve is a large metal valve usually featuring a lever handle.
 It is designed for quick turn-off since the valve opens and closes full with a short 1/4 turn of the lever handle.
 This is the type of valve often seen at the main water shutoff for the home.
 You can usually recognize it because the body of the valve below the handle will have a bulbous section where the ball inside fits.

 The internal ball has a hole through the center of it.
 When the valve is open, the hole is aligned with the direction of the water pipe, allowing water flow.
 When the handle is closed, the ball rotates 90 degrees, so the hole in the ball is blocked.

 This is quite a common type of valve on main water pipes.

 02 of 06

 A gate valve describes the mechanism by which the valve is opened and closed.
 To turn a gate valve on or off, a circular handle is turned to raise or lower a metal gate inside the valve body.
 When the valve is off, the gate blocks the flow of water.

 Just like the ball valve, the gate valve is an all-or-nothing valve, designed to either allow full flow or shut it off completely.
 Also, like the ball valve, a gate valve is a large metal valve.